-1. Apply online.
 Apply online before you do anything else.

 3. Request your transcripts ASAP.Request copies of your official transcripts as soon as possible.
-It can take time to print, prepare, and mail your undergraduate transcripts to the MBA Admission Office.
-We only need one original transcript from each university you attended.
+It can take time to print, prepare, and mail your undergraduate transcripts to the Office of Graduate Admission.
+We only need one official transcript from each university you attended.

 This allows them to take their time and craft an excellent letter of recommendation.
 Make sure the person puts the letter in a sealed envelope with his/her signature over the back flap.
-Two (2) letters of recommendation are required.

 Your resume can be emailed or mailed to the address below (step 7).

 Your personal statement is important.
 Take your time writing it.
 Tell us why you are seeking a graduate degree.
 Tell us about your short and long term goals.
 Tell us why you will be a successful graduate student.
 Keep the statement to 1,000 words or less.
 Proof your essay to correct spelling and grammatical errors.
-You can submit your essay with your online application or submit it at a later time.
+You can submit your essay with your online application or submit it at a later time

 7. Mail all materials to: